Learn how to make homemade corn tortillas and say goodbye to the plasticky, crumbly, store-bought ones for good.

 - When the dough is ready, use a kitchen scale to divide the dough into 8 pieces.
 Shape each piece into a ball, and place them back in the bowl, under the damp paper towel.

-- Heat your preferred pan (non-stick or cast iron preferred) to medium-high heat while you do the next step.
-The skillet should be so hot that when you flick a drop of water on it, it evaporates almost immediately.
+- Heat your preferred pan (non-stick or cast iron preferred) to medium-high heat.
+The skillet should be so hot that when you flick a drop of water on it, it sizzles and evaporates almost immediately.

-- Peel your tortilla off the plastic or parchment paper and transfer it to the hot skillet for 30-45 seconds.
+- Peel your tortilla off the plastic or parchment paper and transfer it to the hot skillet.
+Cook for 30-45 seconds.

 - Flip the tortilla over and cook for an additional 60 seconds.